Indigestion & Diarrhea: 9 Common Causes (Acute & Chronic).

 The ROME IV criteria are doctors’ most common symptom-based criteria to diagnose IBS.

 Interestingly, most people who meet IBS criteria don’t know that they have IBS and don’t seek medical advice.

 So, strongly consider IBS to cause your recurrent Indigestion and diarrhea.

 - Recurrent abdominal pain or discomfort (at least one day per week for three months).

-- Abdominal pain or indigestion is often relieved (partially or completely) by defecation.
+- Defecation often relieves Abdominal pain or Indigestion (partially or completely).

 - In a small subset of people, The pain may exacerbate after defecation.

 - The onset of pain is often associated with changes in bowel habits (diarrhea, constipation, or alternating diarrhea and constipation.

 You cannot diagnose yourself with IBS.
 You need to consult your doctor if you think Indigestion and diarrhea are IBS-related.